Budgeting Hacks for Disney World

-46) Well worth buying the magic bands which are $13.99 plus tax as it’s so much easier than getting your card out for each ride also you get extras like videos etc and they look cool.
+46) Well worth buying the magic bands as it’s so much easier than getting your card out for each ride also you get extras like videos etc and they look cool.

 47) Make sure you visit the cool club in Epcot to try the different sodas for free.

 48) Please if visiting water parks with children, doesn’t matter if they are strong swimmers please put the free life jackets on for the wave pools as the waves are really strong, and I saw a girl in a lot of trouble there.